Chemistry of Radioactive Waste and Its Environmental Impact

 Radioisotope Tracers: Radioactive isotopes used to track the movement and behavior of substances in the environment.

-Radioactive Waste Management: Techniques for handling, storing, and disposing of radioactive waste, including immobilization and encapsulation.
+Radioactive Waste Management Techniques: Handling, storing, and disposing of radioactive waste, including immobilization (solidification), encapsulation (containment within a solid matrix), and vitrification (conversion into glass).

 Types of Experiments